 - What do I want to accomplish with a Mobile Learning Program

-- What content is best suited for mobile?
+- What type of content is best suited for mobile?

 - How will you track mobile learning use?

-- What will we use to measure success?
+- What will you use to measure success?

 - How will the program be sustained?
 Successful mobile learning programs should have established processes that can be replicated and scaled later on.